Financial-Times/o-labels/README.md

 # o-labels

-Labels for content classification or to emphasise a value.
+Labels for content classification, to emphasise a value, or highlight a status.

 - [Label Types](#label-types)
 - [Markup](#markup)